 A: In short, yes.
 The 7.1 surround sound system does everything the 5.1 does but doubles up.
-It takes the rear and front channels and divides them up, this gives a much more realistic surround sound experience.
-However, if you are on a budget, the 5.1 is not a major downgrade for most people, except those with a keen ear for audio tech.
+It takes the rear and front channels and divides them up; this gives a much more realistic surround sound experience.
+However, if you are on a budget, the 5.1 is not a significant downgrade for most people, except those with a keen ear for audio tech.

-Q: I have very small ears, and I’m having trouble finding a headset that fits me, any ideas?
+Q: I have tiny ears, and I’m having trouble finding a headset that fits me, any ideas?

 A: Yes!
-You might actually be one of the few who can truly benefit from the Razer Kraken headset.
-We didn’t rate the headset higher than the N10 on our list, but ONLY because of the very small ear cups, which can be very annoying for people with big or normal sized ears.
-The rest of the headset was definitely worthy of more, and if big ear cups is an issue for you, we highly recommend the Kraken.
+You might be one of the few who can genuinely benefit from the Razer Kraken headset.
+We didn’t rate the headset higher than the N10 on our list, but ONLY because of the tiny ear cups, which can be very annoying for people with big or average-sized ears.
+The rest of the headset was worthy of more, and if significant ear cups are an issue for you, we highly recommend the Kraken.

 Q: Can all headsets be used with my PlayStation 4?

-A: No, unfortunately not.
-They use different platforms, which is a shame since it really provides much fewer options when you look for a cross-platform headset.
-However, don’t fright! there are a ton of good options out there, such as the Hyperx cloud series, both the 1 and 2 version work with all platforms and is widely considered some of the best headsets in gaming.
+A: No, unfortunately, not.
+They use different platforms, which is a shame since it provides much fewer options when you look for a cross-platform headset.
+However, don’t fright!
+There are a ton of good options out there, such as the Hyperx cloud series, both the 1 and 2 version work with all platforms and is widely considered some of the best headsets in gaming.

 Q: I am looking for a headset to compliment my VR system, any recommendations?